requests-cache/requests-cache/docs/user_guide/inspection.md

 >>> print(session.cache.contains(request=request))
 ```

-Or with a cache key:
+You can also check for a specific cache key:
 ```python
 >>> print(session.cache.contains('d1e666e9fdfb3f86'))
 ```